 Twomey Dundee, Willamette Valley

 The Duncan’s purchased the Prince Hill Vineyard in Dundee Willamette Valley (just south of Portland Oregon) in 2017 and released their first wine under the Twomey label from this vineyard in September 2019.
-This was also their first vineyard property purchased outside of California although they had made their first wine from Oregon grapes in 2014.
+This was also their first vineyard property purchased outside of California although they had made their first wine from Willamette Valley grown grapes in 2014.